The Most Overlooked Mediterranean Paradise in Europe

 ink.sack (International Terminal Great Hall Level 4)

-The most annoying thing about LAX (other than occasionally getting hassled by Jake Busey) is that all the best restaurants are in the international terminal.
-But if you happen to be flying to Mexico or Canada or some crazy place outside of North America we’ve never heard of, you’ll get to enjoy chef Michael Voltaggio’s ridiculously delicious sandwiches.
+The most annoying thing about LAX is that all the best restaurants are in the international terminal.
+But if you happen to be flying to Mexico or Canada, or some wild and crazy place outside of North America, stop in and enjoy chef Michael Voltaggio’s ridiculously delicious sandwiches.

 Lambert-St. Louis International